Discover Pharmacy Day at UBC Pharm Sci

 Dr. McCormack has presented over 400 seminars on drug therapy over the last 25 years, focusing on shared-informed decision-making using evidence based information and rational therapeutic principles.
 In addition, he has published over 100 articles, mainly in the area of rational drug therapy, and served as an editor for two internationally recognized textbooks on rational drug therapy.
 He is also the co-host of a very popular weekly podcast called The Best Science (BS) Medicine podcast, which can be found at therapeuticseducation.org and the iTunes store.

 Spaces are limited!
-Be sure to apply early and show us why you are interested in learning more about pharmacy!
-We will contact all applicants on Tuesday, November 14, 2017 to confirm the status of your application.
+Be sure to tell us why you are interested in learning more about pharmacy!
+We will contact all applicants by Friday, November 9, 2018 to confirm the status of your application.